-Hal Meeks defends your business: from your clients or patients who are unhappy with outcomes, competitors who seek to take your talent, employees who refuse to honor post-employment agreements, employees who assert claims of discrimination, vendors who fail to honor contractual agreements, and minority partners or investors who impede your success.
-Whether a business dispute, a business divorce or a business challenge, Mr. Meeks often repeats his recipe for success: “Business litigation needs to be two parts ‘business’ to one part ‘litigation.’”
+Hal Meeks defends your business: from your clients or patients who are unhappy with outcomes, competitors who seek to take your talent, employees who refuse to honor post-employment agreements, or vendors who fail to honor contractual agreements.
+With years of experience in the health care field and the financial services sector, Hal has been a problem solver.
+He often repeats his recipe for successful resolution: “Business litigation needs to be two parts ‘business’ to one part ‘litigation.’”
 Your business objectives are the foremost concern.

-Mr. Meeks has served on the Board of Directors of the Brain Tumor Foundation for Children Inc. since 1996, served as President from 2001 to 2008, and as Chairman of the Board from 2005 to 2012.
+In the community, Hal served on the Board of Directors of the Brain Tumor Foundation for Children Inc. beginning in 1996, served as President from 2001 to 2008, and as Chairman of the Board from 2005 to 2012.
 BTFC merged with the Pediatric Brain Tumor Foundation in 2014.
-Mr. Meeks also has held several positions of responsibility at Northside Drive Baptist Church, including deacon, president of the adult choir and Callaway Cup Tournament Chair.
-He is married to attorney Jo Lanier Meeks and they have two adult children.
+He also has held several positions of responsibility at Northside Drive Baptist Church.
+Hal is married to law school classmate, Jo Lanier Meeks, and they have two adult children and two grandchildren.
 In his free time, he plays golf, guitar and piano.

 The Defense Research Institute

 Brain Tumor Foundation for Children (n/k/a the Pediatric Brain Tumor Foundation), former Board Member, President, and Chairman